Vuju/primer-finder/README.md

 CCAGAGATTAGAGGGAACTGGATGA,GGGACGGTAAATCATTCAATATTATC,475
 ```

-### Sequence File
+### Sequence File (Deprecated, may be re-implemented later)

 The tool supports FASTA format files and can handle both single-line and multi-line sequence entries.
 Both compressed (.gz) and uncompressed files are supported.

+### eyeBOLD database

+This tool was build to connect to the eyeBOLD_db created by https://github.com/TRojaner2013/eyeBOLD.
+Specifically, it requires the specimen table from this database.

 ## Output

-The output is a CSV file containing:
+The file output (deprecated) is a CSV file containing:
 - Sequence metadata (BOLD ID, Read ID, taxonomic information)
 - Forward primer match details (score, matched sequence, position)
 - Reverse primer match details
 - Inter-primer sequence
 - Possible ORFs
 - Single, most likely ORF (when ORF finder is used)

+When using eyeBOLD, the database is extended:
+- A "primer_matches" table
+  - This contains all the data on forward an reverse primer matches
+- A "primer_pairs" table, containing:
+  - The inter primer sequence
+  - The most likely ORF
+  - The amino-acid sequence translated from the most likely ORF

 ## Architecture